datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 - We start by importing the sequential model and the dense layer.
 - We then create a sequential model.
-- We add a hidden layer of 4 nodes and we define an input shape, which consist of 2 neurons,we will use the tanh, or hyperbolic tangent activation function, for this hidden layer.
+- We add a hidden layer of 4 nodes and we define an input shape, which consist of 2 neurons.
+We will use the tanh as an activation function, for this hidden layer.
 - We finally add an output layer which contains a single neuron, we make use of the sigmoid activation function so that we achieve the behavior we expect from this network.

 Our model is ready to be trained.